Backbase/boat-bay/README.md

   - `cronExpression`:
         schedule for scanning the source for updates and changes
   - `capabilityKeySpEL`:
-        the spring expression language that will be used to format/produce the keys for capabilities, recommend use of this example's expressions
+        Spring Expression Language (SpEL) expression to generate capability names
   - `capabilityNameSpEL`:
-        spring expression language that is used to generate the capability names
+        SpEL expression to generate the capability names
   - `serviceKeySpEL`:
-        spring expression language that is used to generate the service keys
+        SpEL expression to generate the service keys
   - `serviceNameSpEL`:
-        spring expression language that is used to generate the service names
+        SpEL expression to generate the service names
   - `specFilterSpEL`:
-        spring expression language for filtering specifications
+        SpEL expression to filtering specifications
   - `specKeySpEL`:
-        spring expression language for generating the spec keys
+        SpEL expression to generating the spec keys
   - `overwriteChanges`:
         boolean, set this to true to overwrite a spec that is existing if false a new spec is created
   - `runOnStartup`: